Mohamedemad4/hiremeAnghami/README.md

 # Services

 ## Venator
-Spawns and controls RQ workers that download the songs
+Spawns and controls RQ workers that download the songs.
+The Service communicates with omen using a rabbit MQ message queue.allowing us to potentially launch N-instances of Venator and run RabbitMQ in a load balancer configuration across multiple compute nodes.

 #### API
-- publish a message that looks like `{"song_url":"https://play.anghami.com/song/25770989"}` to channel `download_requests`
+- publish a message that looks like `{"song_url":"https://play.anghami.com/song/25770989"}` to queue `download_requests`
-- subscribe to `downloaded_songs` and wait for a job completion message that should look like  `{"song_id":"25770989","song_media_name":"Anghami_25770989.mp3"}` to be published
+- consume  `downloaded_songs` and wait for a job completion message that should look like  `{"song_id":"25770989","song_media_name":"Anghami_25770989.mp3"}` to be published
 - the song should be located in the `SONG_DIR_PATH` under the name of the `song_media_name` param

 ## Omen
 Frontend and basic Backend that talks to Venator and back, Keep the user happy while things are happening in the background.
 This didn't need to be it's own service.
 But i wanted to learn Phoenix and yeah. worth it.

-# Future improvements
-- use Message Queueing instead of redis Pub/Sub so we can launch N-instances of Venator